All Episodes

 They walked out because they're protesting the new Pentagon policy on dealing with the press.

-Now, I've been trying to get interested in that story, but it's kind of hard because it's it's really just the media dealing with their own stuff.
+Now, I've been trying to get interested in that story, but it's kind of hard because it's really just the media dealing with their own stuff.

 But as I understand it, the only thing that's newly banned is that the reporters are not supposed to be working people for information that those people should not be giving.